-Mental Health Outcomes and Assessment Tools
+Mental Health Outcome Measures and Measurement Tools

-Standardized vs. Evidence-Based Measures
+Standardized vs. Evidence-Based Mental Health Outcome Measures

 The Joint Commission, Council on Accreditation (COA), and the Commission on Accreditation of Rehabilitation Facilities (CARF) all call for “standardized” measures to inform treatment decisions.
 This is, of course, a good thing because in times past agencies often made up their own measures of outcome that were not “standardized.”
 This meant that the measures contained minimal to zero reliability or validity and couldn’t be used to truly evaluate effectiveness nor compare one program to another.